abiswas-odu/Disco/README.md

 1. GNU GCC with C++11 support i.e. gcc4.9+ or above
 2. MPI Library with MPI-3 support i.e. OpenMPI 1.8 and above or cray-mpich/7.4.0 and above.
 By default the mpic++ wrapper is needed.
 If you are on a Cray cluster and the wrapper is "CC".
 You will need to edit the compiler.mk file.
 Uncomment the line "CC := CC" and comment out "CC := mpic++".
 3. zlib/1.2.8 is optional for reading gzipped fasta/fastq files.
+4. Java Runtime Environment (build 1.7) is optional for trimming, filtering and error correction of reads using BBtools.

 ### Installation Steps
 1. Download the tarball with compiled executables for Linux with GCC 4.9 and above from  [https://github.com/abiswas-odu/Disco/releases](https://github.com/abiswas-odu/Disco/releases).
 The code has been tested only on Linux and compiled with GCC4.9 and opemnpi 1.8.4.